omegazyadav/omegazyadav.github.io/about.md

 ---
 layout: page
-title: $ whoami
+title: $whoami

 #permalink: /about/
 ---

-# Hi!
+## Hi!
-# My name is Yadav Lamichhane and I go by the name omegazyadav almost everywhere.
+## My name is Yadav Lamichhane and I go by the name omegazyadav almost everywhere.
 I am a Computer Engineer and I love to dig into the low level stuff.

-# These days I am working really hard to make my way into the linux kernel.
+## These days I am working really hard to make my way into the linux kernel.